-4. A debt of \$7,500 is owed.
+4. A debt of \$7, 500 is owed.
 Suppose prevailing interest rates are 4.9% compounded quarterly.
-How far in advance was the debt paid if the creditor accepted a payment of \$6,721.25?
+How far in advance was the debt paid if the creditor accepted a payment of \$6, 721.25?

-5. Wayne was late in making a \$3,500 payment to Dora.
-If Dora accepted a payment of \$3,801 and charged 5.59% compounded semi-annually, how late was the payment?
-Solution price remains the same?

-6. How long will it take \$5,800 to become \$10,000 at 6.25% compounded quarterly?
 Solution

+Wayne was late in making a \$3, 500 payment to Dora.
+If Dora accepted a payment of \$3, 801 and charged 5.59% compounded semi-annually, how late was the payment?
+Solution

+6. How long will it take 5,800 to become 10,000 at 6.25% compounded quarterly?
+Solution

 7. A friend of yours just won the 6/7 category on the Lotto Max (matching six out of seven numbers), and her share of the prize was \$275,000.
 She wants to pay cash for a new home that sells for \$360,000.
-If she can invest the money at 7.45% compounded semi-annually, how long will she have to wait to purchase the home assuming its sale
+If she can invest the money at 7.45% compounded semi-annually, how long will she have to wait to purchase the home assuming its sale price remains the same?

 8. Lakewood Properties anticipates that the City of Edmonton in the future will release some land for a development that costs \$30 million.
-If Lakewood can invest \$17.5million today at 9.5% compounded monthly, how long will it take before it will have enough money to purchase the land?
+If Lakewood can invest \$17.5 million today at 9.5% compounded monthly, how long will it take before it will have enough money to purchase the land?

 9. As marketing manager, you want to pursue a new product development for which you require \$1 million for research.
-However, budgetary constraints mean you can only receive \$850,000.
+However, budgetary constraints mean you can only receive \$850, 000.
 If you take your budget and invest it at 8.7% compounded monthly, how long will it be before you can pursue the necessary research for the project?

-10. How long will it take money to triple if it earns 8.2% compounded quarterly?
+How long will it take money to triple if it earns 8.2% compounded quarterly?

+Solution

+13 years, 7 months

-"9.7: Determining the Number of Compounds" from Business Math: A Step-by-Step Handbook Abridged by Sanja Krajisnik; Carol Leppinen; and Jelena Loncar-Vines is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+"1.6 Calculating the Term" from Financial Math - Math 1175 by Margaret Dancy is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.